The Beauty of Feather Jewellery.

-Feathers have been used in jewellery and body adornment for a long time.
+Feathers have provided great inspiration in jewellery making and body adornment for a long time.

 The history of jewellery has evolved from man crafting items from animals (from their bones), birds (their feathers), fish (also with bones), seeds and precious stones.

-Whilst we don’t so much wear the actual feathers now (although you do often see real feather jewellery), the symobolism of feathers has played a large part in body adornment.
+Whilst we don’t so much wear the actual feathers nowadays (although you do see real feather jewellery), the symbolism of feathers has played a large part in body adornment.

-Native Americans used them to show their connection to spirit and, more recently, many believe that when you see a feather, it marks a sign from an angel or a loved one who has passed.
+Native Americans used feathers to demonstrate their connection to spirit and, more recently, many believe that when you see a feather, it marks a sign from an angel or a loved one who has passed.

 Feathers symbolically represented the connection between the spiritual realm and ascension to the higher plane.